The Heat (Toni Braxton album): Singles

 The album's lead single, "He Wasn't Man Enough", was released on March 17, 2000, to critical acclaim, and won a Grammy Award for Best Female R&B Vocal Performance.
 It was also a success on the charts, where it peaked at number two on the Billboard Hot 100 chart and topped the Hot R&B/Hip-Hop Singles & Tracks.
 Elsewhere, it topped the Canadian Singles Chart, while reaching the top 10 in Australia, New Zealand, Netherlands, Sweden, Switzerland and the United Kingdom.
 The album's second single in the US was the song "Just Be a Man About It".
 It reached number 36 on the Billboard Hot 100 and number six on the Hot R&B/Hip-Hop Singles & Tracks.

 Outside of the US, "Spanish Guitar" was released as the album's second single on September 11, 2000.
 Initially, LaFace Records did not release it as a single due to the promotion of "Just Be a Man About It".
 It achieved moderate success on the charts around the world, reaching the top 40 in Austria, Belgium, Netherlands and Switzerland.
 In the US, when it was released as the album's third single, "Spanish Guitar" only managed to reach number 98 on the Billboard Hot 100, number 20 on the Adult Contemporary and topped the Dance Music/Club Play Singles.
 The album's final single, "Maybe", achieved minor success on the R&B and dance charts, due to the cancelled racy video.

 Critical reception

-The Heat received a positive reception from most music critics.
-Stephen Thomas Erlewine from AllMusic wrote that the album "is a confident, assured, sexy effort that reaffirms Braxton's status as one of the finest contemporary mainstream soul singers."
-While praising the singles "He Wasn't Man Enough", "Spanish Guitar" and "Just Be a Man About It", he wrote that "The Heat slightly runs out of momentum toward the end, but there aren't many dull spots on the record -- it's all stylish, sultry, seductive, appealing urban contemporary soul that confirms Braxton's prodigious talents."
+The Heat received mixed to positive reviews from most music critics.
+Stephen Thomas Erlewine of AllMusic described the album as "a confident, assured, sexy effort that reaffirms Braxton's status as one of the finest contemporary mainstream soul singers."
+He praised the singles "He Wasn't Man Enough", "Spanish Guitar", and "Just Be a Man About It", noting that while "The Heat slightly runs out of momentum toward the end, there aren't many dull spots on the record -- it's all stylish, sultry, seductive, appealing urban contemporary soul that confirms Braxton's prodigious talents."
+Barry Walters of Rolling Stone wrote that the album "updates and diversifies her stylistic surroundings while delivering the expected boudoir soundtrack," adding that "Braxton radiates sublimely sensual romance" throughout.
+Jim Farber of Entertainment Weekly called the album "tasteful, well-performed, and – best of all – consistent stuff, throwing the lovelorn a reliable lifeline."

-Jim Farber wrote a positive review for Entertainment Weekly, stating that the album is "tasteful, well-performed, and – best of all – consistent stuff, throwing the lovelorn a reliable lifeline."
-Collin Ross wrote for PopMatters that the album has "a mixed bag", but "despite being largely formulaic, The Heat offers some moments of quality."
-He also hoped that "Keri Lewis/Braxton collaborative will play a more substantial role on her next album."
-Barry Walters wrote a favorable review for Rolling Stone, saying that the album "updates and diversifies her stylistic surroundings while delivering the expected boudoir soundtrack."
-He also wrote that "Braxton radiates sublimely sensual romance" on the album.